Shreya-Balaji/Ticket-Generation-Using-ReportLab/README.md

 - I have also used two images- barcode and round.
 Save it in your local PC and update the location.
 - The ticket is generated on passing passenger_id.
 So pass the parameter appropriately.
 - If you have doubts regarding the table and data used, check tabledata.txt
+- Sample ticket generated pdf is also uploaded.